Appearance

 Ancient parallels run deeper than Masonic ones

-The CES Letter argues Freemasonry has "zero links to Solomon's Temple" -- and uses that to block the claim that both ceremonies descend from ancient worship.[5]
-Fair enough.
-The apologetic response doesn't depend on Masonic lineage.
+The CES Letter argues Freemasonry has "zero links to Solomon's Temple."[6]
+Fine.
+The response doesn't depend on Masonic lineage.

-It depends on the endowment's own resemblance to ancient rites that have nothing to do with Freemasonry.
+It depends on the endowment's resemblance to ancient rites that predate Freemasonry by millennia.

 Egyptian Pyramid Texts (c.
 2600-2200 BC) contain purification, anointing, clothing, and progression sequences.
-Israelite temple worship involved washing, anointing, and priestly garments (Exodus 28-29).
 Cyril of Jerusalem's Mystagogical Catecheses (c.
-350 AD) describe stripping, anointing, washing, white garments, and a "new name."[6]
+350 AD) describe stripping, anointing, washing, white garments, and a "new name."[7]
+Eddington's analysis found Cyril's text more similar to the endowment than Masonic rites are.[4:1]

-The CES Letter's third move is a contradiction trap: the 1990 removal of penalties and the Five Points of Fellowship means either God's revelation was flawed or the ceremony was man-made.[7]
+The CES Letter treats the 1990 removal of penalties and the Five Points of Fellowship as proof the ceremony was never divine: "Both of these were 100% Masonic rituals."[8]

-That trap depends on treating every element as equally essential.
+That argument works only if every element is equally essential.
 Remove a covenant and you've gutted a revelation.
 Remove a presentation detail and you've updated a form.

 Every covenant survived 1990 intact.
 What was removed?
-The most visibly Masonic elements -- the penalties and the Five Points of Fellowship.
-The elements that were Masonic-looking turned out to be presentation scaffolding, not the structure itself.[4:1]
+The most visibly Masonic elements.
+The scaffolding came down; the structure stood.[5:1]

 D&C 38:32 and 43:16 (1831) promised an "endowment of power"; D&C 84 (1832) described the oath and covenant of the priesthood; D&C 124:40-42 (January 1841) commanded the Nauvoo Temple for baptisms for the dead, washings, anointings, and ordinations.
 See also "Kirtland Temple," Church History Topics, The Church of Jesus Christ of Latter-day Saints. https://www.churchofjesuschrist.org/study/history/topics/kirtland-temple ↩︎

-Matthew B. Brown, Exploring the Connection Between Mormons and Masons (American Fork, UT: Covenant Communications, 2009).
-Brown catalogs elements unique to each ceremony, showing the overlap is largely formal rather than substantive. ↩︎ ↩︎
+Matthew B. Brown, Exploring the Connection Between Mormons and Masons (American Fork, UT: Covenant Communications, 2009). ↩︎ ↩︎

 L. John Nuttall diary, February 7, 1877, recording Brigham Young's account that Joseph Smith said the endowment "was not arranged right but we have done the best we could under the circumstances."
 Cited in Truman G. Madsen, "Joseph Smith Lecture 7: Doctrinal Development and the Nauvoo Era," BYU Speeches, 1978. https://speeches.byu.edu/talks/truman-g-madsen/joseph-smith-doctrinal-development-nauvoo-era/ ↩︎